 The finishing station has a permit, PTI No. 489-87 for five swing grinding stations equipped with a ventilation system that consists of hoods in series that exhausts outdoor to a cyclonic separator and a Torit filter baghouse.
 The baghouse was only installed after the previous inspector, Jim Voss verified that there was no fabric filter collector installed after the cyclonic separator.
 The permit establishes an emission limit of 0.010 pounds per 1,000 pounds of exhaust gas and an opacity limit of 0%.
 Compliance with the particulate and opacity limit is demonstrated by proper operation of the baghouse.
-During the inspection, observation of the baghouse exhaust showed no opacity.
+During the inspection, I did not notice any visible emissions from the baghouse.

 The finishing station also has 3 shotpeening units: Pangborn Rotoblast, Blastec, and a small Pangborn blast booth.
-The Pangborn Rotoblast booth is equipped with a baghouse.
+The Pangborn Rotoblast booth is controlled by a baghouse.
 The Blastec and the small Pangborn are ducted to a separate baghouse.
 The Pangborn Rotoblast, Blastec and small Pangborn are equipped with an air wash separator that serves as a precleaner to the baghouse dust collector, and therefore exempt under 285(I)(6).
 PTI No. 740-91A for the Pangborn Rotoblast was voided in 2005 upon the request of the facility since the emission unit is exempt.

-According to Dave, Maintenance supervisor, bags for the dust collectors are replaced once a year.
+According to Dave, Maintenance supervisor, bags for the dust collectors are replaced once a year or sooner if they notice visible emissions.
+Not all baghouses are equipped with a magnehelic.

 PTI No. 355-08 is for the Mold Coating Process.
 A coating called Isomol is used.
 The permit establishes a VOC limit of 9.9 tons per year and a coating usage of 5,157 gallons on a 12-month rolling average.
-Staff obtained records from January 2012 until October 2013.
-Highest VOC emission is 5.15 tons and highest usage is 2687 gallons; this is for the 12-month period ending in October 2013.
+Staff obtained records for the 12-month period ending 2016.
+VOC emissions are 4.18 tons per year and Isomol usage is 2177 gallons per year.
+See attached monthly and 12-month period emissions and usage.

 The four larger induction furnaces are exempt under Rule 290 and the other two smaller induction furnaces are exempt under Rule 282(a) (less than 1,000 pounds capacity).
-Attached to this report is a record of Rule 290 monthly emission calculations for the four induction furnaces for the period January 2012 to October 2013.
+Attached to this report is a record of Rule 290 monthly emission calculations for the four induction furnaces for the period January 2015 to May 2016.
 Records show compliance.

-Ductile inoculation is done on 1.8% of the steel processed at ICC.
+Ductile inoculation is done on 2% of the steel processed at ICC.
 The process is exempt under Rule 290.
 In the previous inspection, ICC submitted documents to show compliance with Rule 290.